-- 8 This guideline refers specifically to planned delivery or termination of pregnancy for fetal - 9 abnormalities identified in the antenatal period.
-2,14-17 - Whole body X-ray for gestational age assessment, malformation, etc. Recommended - in all cases; mandatory for suspected skeletal dysplasia and multiplex developmental - abnormalities.
-If available, this may be replaced or complemented by other imaging - modalities e.g. CT, MRI. - Photography is mandatory in all cases, particularly important to document external and - internal abnormalities.
-Digital photography and secure storage should be available, in - line with local trust/hospital information governance standards. - Routine measurements should be taken (body weight, crown-heel length, foot length. - 18 Consider taking: crown-rump length, occipito-frontal circumference, inner and outer - canthal measurements).
-Abdominal circumference has not been validated as a post- - 20 mortem measurement. - Detailed external examination, including: fetal growth, soft tissue and muscle bulk, - local/generalised oedema, pallor, dysmorphic features of the ears, eyes, facial - proportions, patency of orifices (including choanae) and palatal fusion, limbs - 24 (positional abnormalities, skin webs), hands and feet (fingers, toes, nails and creases) - and external genitalia.
-Recording of negative findings is not required unless clinically - requested or relevant. - Cases being submitted for MRI/US scan/micro-CT examination should be examined - by a pathologist and then transferred to appropriate imaging facilities before returning - for further assessment, ideally with any available interim imaging reports.
-At this time, - follow up with dissection-based autopsy (in line with parental consent) is appropriate, - but may be omitted at the discretion of the examining pathologist in line with their - 32 experience and expertise in these modalities.
+This guideline refers specifically to planned delivery or termination of pregnancy for fetal abnormalities identified in the antenatal period.^{2,14-17}

+- Whole body X-ray for gestational age assessment, malformation, etc. Recommended in all cases; mandatory for suspected skeletal dysplasia and multiplex developmental abnormalities.
+If available, this may be replaced or complemented by other imaging modalities e.g. CT, MRI. - Photography is mandatory in all cases, particularly important to document external and internal abnormalities.
+Digital photography and secure storage should be available, in line with local trust/hospital information governance standards. - Routine measurements should be taken (body weight, crown-heel length, foot length.
+Consider taking: crown-rump length, occipito-frontal circumference, inner and outer canthal measurements).
+Abdominal circumference has not been validated as a postmortem measurement. - Detailed external examination, including: fetal growth, soft tissue and muscle bulk, local/generalised oedema, pallor, dysmorphic features of the ears, eyes, facial proportions, patency of orifices (including choanae) and palatal fusion, limbs (positional abnormalities, skin webs), hands and feet (fingers, toes, nails and creases) and external genitalia.
+Recording of negative findings is not required unless clinically requested or relevant.

-- 1 In practice, if the findings are discordant with the antenatal information, follow up - 2 dissection is recommended, where consent permits. - Incisions on the body should be placed with due regards to the requirement for - 4 reconstruction.
-Standard incisions include typically T- or Y-shaped; an inverted Y- - 5 shaped incision of the lower abdominal wall can be considered for assessment of the - 6 internal lower abdominal wall. - 7 Detailed systematic examination of other internal organs, including: - 8 in-situ examination of the thoracic cavity (thymus, lungs, heart and great vessels) - 9 with sequential segmental analysis of malformations - 10 in-situ examination of abdominal organs and retroperitoneum; consider removing - in continuity to assess abnormal structures crossing diaphragm; umbilical arteries - 12 and vein, ductus venosus - 13 weights of internal organs (recommended: brain [if examined], lungs, liver; - 14 consider: kidneys, thymus, adrenals, spleen) to be compared with standard - 15 reference tables as required - 16 sampling for histology if indicated by clinical and pathological findings.
-Routine - histological examination of macroscopically normal organs (in the absence of a - clinical indication to sample the organ) shows low diagnostic low yield but is at - the discretion of the responsible consultant. - 20 any abnormally formed organ should be sampled for histological assessment (e.g. - 21 cystic kidney [with liver], lung) - 22 muscle, if suspected fetal akinesia deformation sequence or another myopathy - appropriate samples for bone histology for suspected skeletal dysplasia: long bone - 24 (including growth plate), vertebral body consider skull/rib if indicated. - 25 [Level of evidence C.] - A record of the samples taken should be kept and tissue blocks and slides should be - traceable within the laboratory, in line with the requirements of the HTA and the UK - 28 Accreditation Service (ISO 15189). - Quantitative fluorescent PCR (QF-PCR) and array studies (if not undertaken - antenatally).
-Freezing tissue for DNA extraction should be considered; lung and/or - 31 placenta may be preferable to autolysed liver (consider local consensus with the
+- Cases being submitted for MRI/US scan/micro-CT examination should be examined by a pathologist and then transferred to appropriate imaging facilities before returning for further assessment, ideally with any available interim imaging reports.
+At this time, follow up with dissection-based autopsy (in line with parental consent) is appropriate, but may be omitted at the discretion of the examining pathologist in line with their experience and expertise in these modalities.
+Local protocols can vary regarding how these modalities are built into the clinical practice.
+In practice, if the findings are discordant with the antenatal information, follow up dissection is recommended, where consent permits. - Incisions on the body should be placed with due regards to the requirement for reconstruction.
+Standard incisions include typically T- or Y-shaped; an inverted Yshaped incision of the lower abdominal wall can be considered for assessment of the internal lower abdominal wall. - Detailed systematic examination of other internal organs, including: - in-situ examination of the thoracic cavity (thymus, lungs, heart and great vessels) with sequential segmental analysis of malformations - in-situ examination of abdominal organs and retroperitoneum; consider removing in continuity to assess abnormal structures crossing diaphragm; umbilical arteries and vein, ductus venosus - weights of internal organs (recommended: brain [if examined], lungs, liver; consider: kidneys, thymus, adrenals, spleen) to be compared with standard reference tables as required - sampling for histology if indicated by clinical and pathological findings.
+Routine histological examination of macroscopically normal organs (in the absence of a clinical indication to sample the organ) shows low diagnostic low yield18 but is at the discretion of the responsible consultant. - any abnormally formed organ should be sampled for histological assessment (e.g. cystic kidney [with liver], lung) - muscle, if suspected fetal akinesia deformation sequence or another myopathy - appropriate samples for bone histology for suspected skeletal dysplasia: long bone (including growth plate), vertebral body - consider skull/rib if indicated.